Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/serverrpc.md

 <ImageSwitcher
 lightImageSrc="/img/sequence_diagrams/RPCs/ServerRPCs.png?text=LightMode"
 darkImageSrc="/img/sequence_diagrams/RPCs/ServerRPCs_Dark.png?text=DarkMode"/>
   <figcaption>A Client can invoke a server RPC on a `NetworkObject`.
 The RPC will be placed in the local queue and then sent to the server at the end of the frame.
-Upon receiving the server RPC, it is executed on the Server's instance of the same `NetworkObject`.</figcaption>
+Upon receiving the server RPC, it's executed on the Server's instance of the same `NetworkObject`.</figcaption>
 </figure>

 <figure>